 The decision to make a Windows version of iTunes made perfect sense.
 Although it meant that the iPod was no longer exclusive to Mac owners, it broadened the user base considerably.
 In theory, Safari could do the same thing.
 Windows users massively outnumbered Mac users, and having a larger number of people using Apple’s browser was one way of carving out market dominance in another area.

 “We think Windows users are going to be really impressed when they see how fast and intuitive web browsing can be with Safari,” said Jobs in a June 11 press release.
 “Hundreds of millions of Windows users already use iTunes, and we look forward to turning them on to Safari’s superior browsing experience too.”

 Apple wasn’t the only company trying to bring a browser to a mass audience.
 The following year, Google introduced its freeware Chrome web browser, which was available on Mac, Windows and Linux alongside mobile operating systems.
 Today, Chrome is the world’s most popular web browser.

-The issue, then, was Apple’s implementation.
+The lack of success, then, stemmed from Apple’s implementation.
 Safari offered a few neat features.
 Apple hailed its speed as the main breakthrough.
 However, the company also promoted Safari’s SnapBack feature, which offered one-click access to an initial search query.
-Safari also boasted resizable text fields and private browsing to ensure that information about an individual’s browsing history wasn’t stored.
+In addition, Safari boasted resizable text fields and private browsing to ensure that information about an individual’s browsing history wasn’t stored.